merrillosh/merrillosh.github.io/project/transit.md

 1. **Suburban Commuters**—Regular users who primarily ride the Metra train, these users choose public transportation out of convenience and likely use it only to travel to and from work
 2. **Chicago Natives**—Regular users who live downtown, these users are more likely to use the CTA and Pace buses for all their transportation needs within the city
-3. **Tourists and Occasional Riders**—These users are visitng Chicago for a brief time or only use public transportation on occassion, they primarily rely on the 'L' train to see the city or go to leisure events
+3. **Tourists and Occasional Riders**—These users are visiting Chicago for a brief time or only use public transportation on occasion, they primarily rely on the 'L' train to see the city or go to leisure events

 ### Motivations
 I also synthesized users primary motivations for using the mobile app from the UX interviews for its intial release in 2015: